 Beginning in Year 7 and carrying through to Year 10, boys study a set of subjects which meet the requirements of the national curriculum and prepare them for the demands of senior subjects.

-Students continue studying English, Science, Mathematics and History; either a modern language (one of Chinese, French, German or Japanese) or the study of Latin; as well as Geography, Physical Education, Art, Drama, Music and Design.
+Students continue studying English, Science, Mathematics and History; either a modern language (one of Chinese, French, German or Japanese) or the study of Latin; as well as Geography, Physical Education, Visual Arts, Drama, Music and Design.

-Students continue studying English, Science, Mathematics, History and Physical Education; elect to study either a language (continuing Chinese, French, German, Japanese or Latin) or Geography; and enrol in two of the following: Art, Drama, Music and/or Design.
+Students continue studying English, Science, Mathematics, History and Physical Education; elect to study either a language (continuing Chinese, French, German, Japanese or Latin) or Geography; and enrol in two of the following: Visual Arts, Drama, Music and/or Design.

 Years 11 and 12